-The property at 6 Cawthra Square is located in the Church-Wellesley neighbourhood, on the north side of Cawthra Square, mid-block between Jarvis Street and Barbara Hall Park.
+The property at 8 Cawthra Square is located in the Church-Wellesley neighbourhood, on the north side of Cawthra Square, mid-block between Jarvis Street and Barbara Hall Park.
 It contains a two-storey Queen Anne Revival-style house that was constructed in 1892.
 The building now contains several apartments.
-It sits adjacent to a nearly identical house at 8 Cawthra Square, designed and built at the same time, and adjacent to the 1891 George Gooderham mansion, a designated property.
+It sits adjacent to a nearly identical house at 6 Cawthra Square, designed and built at the same time.